Boats For Sale

 Famous Eventide number 3, 'Bora Bee'.
 See article on logs page of the Eventide website about the return voyage from Singapore to the UK in 1958.

-She is in very good condition and does not need much work.
+She is in good condition and does not need much work.
 She is hardwood built.

 Work needed.